Dear SaaStr: Should I Do a Dinner or a Booth at a Big Industry Event? Or Just Buy Tickets?

 So what’s the right approach?
 Well, we’ve done a lot of events at SaaStr and we just want everyone to be happy.
 But we’ve learned a few things:

-* First, buyers go to the top events.
-And they go to the expo when they are there.
 The top buyers in every industry want to meet their existing vendors, and meet the top new ones.
-And they walk the expo, and talk to the vendors.
+And many will walk the expo, and talk to the vendors.
 It’s in their interest to do so.
 It’s efficient for them.
 So if you can afford it, it almost always makes sense to have a booth at the top events in your industry.
 If — and if this is a big if — you know how to work an event.
+But you do have to put your best foot forward meeting potential prospects.
+Do you really want your most junior SDR just collecting scans?

 Related Posts